Mitchell H. Gold, M.D.

-Dr. Gold is chairman and founder of Alpine Biosciences, a privately-held biotech company dedicated to developing the next generation of cancer immunotherapies.
+Dr. Gold is founder and managing partner of Alpine BioVentures, a privately-held biotech company dedicated to developing the next generation of cancer immunotherapies.
 He continues to serve on the board of Dendreon, as well as Jennerex Biotherapeutics and the University of Washington/Fred Hutchinson Cancer Research Center Prostate Cancer Institute.

 Prior to joining Dendreon, Dr. Gold previously served as vice president of business development and vice president of sales and marketing for Data Critical Corporation, a company engaged in wireless transmission of critical healthcare data, now a division of GE Medical.
 Dr. Gold was the president, CEO, and a co-founder of Elixis Corporation, a medical information systems company.